alex-yongkw/ryt-bank-assignment/README.md

 - Mock API status can be change using the 'setting' icon on the top right of the App Header.
 - The app will use dark/light theme based on device OS theme setting.

+## Things that can be improved

+- The dark/light theme code is kind bloated and need to cleanup.
+- Click on the transaction history will only pre-fill the recipient input field, aas the amount field is not controlled & I have not yet found way to pre-fill the amount input field.
+- Authentication function can be move into a custom hook.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: